-- approved copy of the request, signed by the Associate Dean of Scholarly and Creative Work, listing the total balance approved by the Thorpe Center, will be sent via email to the requestor. - Because attendees pay in advance, it is essential to first submit the Faculty Travel Request form and receive the approved copy showing the available balance before making any purchases. - Travel and State Department Advisories - The scholarly interests of some faculty members occasionally require travel to countries on the U.S. State Department's Warning List.
-That list is available at: http://travel.state.gov/content/passports/english/alertswarnings.html - For international travel, - Faculty must contact the Associate Deans regarding the possibility of university-supported travel to countries with level 3 or 4 warnings prior to any travel. - o Please consult with the International Office regarding resources related to travel insurance and risk management.
-Use this link and click 'Apply Now' to enter the Individual Travel Registry. two ensures coverage by IWU's international travel insurance while abroad. - o Please contact ITS before your travel to ensure that multifactor authentication will work properly overseas.
-SMS text messaging for multifactor authentication does not work in all countries/regions.
+- Travel and State Department Advisories - The scholarly interests of some faculty members occasionally require travel to countries on the U.S. State Department's Warning List.
+That list is available at: - http://travel.state.gov/content/passports/english/alertswarnings.html - For international travel, - Faculty must contact the Dean regarding the possibility of university-supported travel to countries with level 3 or 4 warnings prior to any travel. - o Please consult with the International Office regarding resources related to travel insurance and risk management.
+Use this link and click 'Apply Now' to enter the Individual Travel Registry.
+Please note that registering is required to ensure coverage by IWU's international travel insurance while abroad. - o Please contact ITS before your travel to ensure that multifactor authentication will work properly overseas.
+SMS text messaging for multi factor authentication does not work in all countries/regions.
 It is recommended that faculty use the Duo authentication app.
 Alternatively, a dongle can be requested from ITS.

-Requesting Reimbursement Across Fiscal Years
+Requesting Reimbursement Across Fiscal Years:

 - Travel and Development funds do not carry over fiscal years.
 If unused, they return to the Academic Affairs budget.
 There is one exception to this rule.
 Some travel funds from two fiscal years may support the same development opportunity.
-Funds from the preceding fiscal year may reimburse expenses paid in the current fiscal year for the prospective travel, so long as the criteria below, along with the standard criteria for a reimbursement request are met. - First, one must complete a Faculty Travel form for the proposed travel, which in this instance, would take place in the next fiscal year.
+Funds from the preceding fiscal year may reimburse expenses paid in the current fiscal year for the prospective travel, so long as the criteria below, along with the standard criteria for a reimbursement request are met. - First, one must complete a Faculty Travel Request form for the proposed travel, which in this instance, would take place in the next fiscal year.
 Individuals must have funds remaining in their standard allotment for the current fiscal year.
 If the current fiscal year's standard allotment funds have been used up, then the travel will be reimbursed against the next fiscal year (as applicable). - Next, assuming funds remain in their standard allotment, one must encumber those funds through the advance payment of expenses associated with the prospective travel.
-There are two important qualifiers to this:
+There are two important qualifiers to this: - 1) standard supplement funds cannot be used prospectively, as they are specifically reserved for formal participation, and thus can only be paid out after that participation has actually taken place, and - 2) reimbursements cannot be made against reservations, etc. Funds must be paid (i.e., you have a receipt in hand).
+Examples of travel expenses that may be paid in advance include conference registrations (which are often paid well in advance), flights, hotel rooms (not reservations, but actual payment), etc.

-- 1) standard supplement funds cannot be used prospectively, as they are specifically reserved for formal participation, and thus can only be paid out after that participation has actually taken place, and - 2) reimbursements cannot be made against reservations, etc. Funds must be paid (i.e., you have a receipt in hand).
-Examples of travel expenses that may be paid in advance include conference registrations (which are often paid well in advance), flights, hotel rooms (not reservations, but actual payment), etc. - Once the individual has paid these expenses, they may seek reimbursement against any remaining standard allotment funds, up to but not exceeding \$850, so long as all the reimbursement criteria noted above (and in particular the current fiscal year's deadline) are met.
-Otherwise, these expenses will be drawn against the next fiscal year's travel allotments (as applicable). - Arrangements for reimbursements that cross fiscal years must be submitted to the Associate Dean for Scholarly and Creative Work for approval no later than the 2nd Friday in June.
+- Once the individual has paid these expenses, they may seek reimbursement against any remaining standard allotment funds, up to but not exceeding \$850, so long as all the reimbursement criteria noted above (and in particular the current fiscal year's deadline) are met.
+Otherwise, these expenses will be drawn against the next fiscal year's travel allotments (as applicable). - Arrangements for reimbursements that cross fiscal years must be submitted to the Dean of Curricular and Faculty Development for approval no later than the 2nd Friday in June.
 Requests after this date will not be considered for use of funds across fiscal years, but will remain eligible for use against the next fiscal year's travel allotment (as applicable).

-Additional Sources of Support available through the Provost's Office
+Additional Sources of Support available through the Provost's Office: